Keep Up With McLean!

 Causing harm to yourself or others can include a fear of being responsible for something terrible happening, such as a fire, or of harming others because of not being careful enough, such as causing someone to trip by leaving an object on the ground.

-Perfectionism tendencies can include focusing on making things exact or even at all times, remembering things or needing to know certain things, losing things, or struggling to decide whether to keep things or discard them.
+Perfectionism tendencies can include focusing on making things exact or even at all times, the need to remember or know certain things, and the fear of losing things.
 These tendencies typically stem from attempts to reduce anxiety or distress associated with uncertainty or a specific feared outcome—not because they want everything to be perfect.

-Some people experience intrusive sexual thoughts or images, impulses focused on others, obsessive thoughts about homosexuality, unnatural sexual obsessions focused on incest or children, or obsessions focused on aggressive sexual behavior, such as rape.
+Some people experience intrusive sexual thoughts or images, impulses focused on others, obsessive thoughts about sexual orientation, unnatural sexual obsessions focused on incest or children, or obsessions focused on aggressive sexual behavior, such as rape.

 Dr. Nathaniel Van Kirk, a psychologist at McLean and a participant in our Deconstructing Stigma public awareness campaign, talks about what it’s like to live with OCD

-Compulsions are repetitive thoughts or behaviors the individual uses to deal with obsessions.
+Compulsions are repetitive thoughts or behaviors the individual engages in to neutralize the obsession and distress caused by it.
 Compulsions are typically rigid and designed to neutralize distress or prevent a feared outcome.
 These behaviors may be odd or unnecessary to an outsider, but they provide temporary relief from distress for the individual who performs them.

 For example, in the case of someone who has intrusive thoughts about germs, compulsions may include frequent handwashing.